Skip to main content

 Testosterone also influences lipid metabolism, often leading to reductions in total cholesterol and low-density lipoprotein (LDL) cholesterol, while sometimes slightly decreasing high-density lipoprotein (HDL) cholesterol.
 Its role in glucose metabolism and insulin sensitivity is also notable; optimizing testosterone levels can improve glycemic control in individuals with insulin resistance or type 2 diabetes.

 Beyond direct receptor binding, testosterone can be converted to estradiol by the enzyme aromatase.
-Estradiol, acting through estrogen receptors, also plays a significant role in cardiovascular health, particularly in maintaining and vascular tone.
+Estradiol, acting through estrogen receptors, also plays a significant role in cardiovascular health, particularly in maintaining endothelial function and vascular tone.
 The balance between testosterone and estrogen, therefore, becomes a critical determinant of overall cardiovascular outcomes.
 Dysregulation of this balance, whether due to excessive aromatization or insufficient testosterone, can contribute to adverse cardiovascular changes.

 Inflammation also plays a central role in cardiovascular disease progression.
 Testosterone has demonstrated anti-inflammatory properties, potentially reducing circulating levels of pro-inflammatory cytokines.
 It can also influence platelet aggregation and fibrinolysis, processes crucial for blood clot formation and dissolution.
 A healthy testosterone status may contribute to a more favorable hemostatic profile, potentially reducing thrombotic risk.